jigglypuff-mchp/FTPwLittlefs/readme.md

     - Stop : 1 Bit
     - Flow Control : None
 - Device will boot-up in softAP mode and will display the softAP mode IP address
-- Now, try to connect laptop/phone - the device you will be running FTP client on, with the softAP
+- Now, try to connect laptop/phone (the device you will be running FTP client on) with the softAP
 - Once the WiFi station(STA) device is connected to AP, its MAC and IP address will be displayed on the terminal app as below:
 <p align="center"><img width="600" src="images/ftpServerlogs.png">
 </p>